geminerald/simon-game/README.md

 ### Colours
 * The colours were a key component of this game as the game is based on a rainbow.
 From the conception of the project I decided to take the classic Simon game with four colours and give the player a wider variety.
 As such there are six colours in the game with four being the default.
 * The colours represent the rainbow with six basic colours being represented.
-Initially the generic colours were used, however when the project was close to completion these were updated with more vibrant colours while still keeping the sense of a rainbow alive.
+Initially more generic colours were used, however when the project was close to completion these were updated with more vibrant colours while still keeping the sense of a rainbow alive.

 ### Fonts

 * Poppins is the font used throughout - as a simplistic and modern sans-serif font it is in keeping with the style of the game and is very simple to read for any user.

+### Style

+* Elements were given rounder corners to soften the look of the project and ensure that it kept the feeling of being a simlpe "app style" game.

+* The focus of the game is intended to be the buttons at the centre so efforts were taken to minimise distraction from this.
+The Tutorial screen and Modals were created in a neutral blue colour and the background was kept to an off- white colour to ensure that they did not distract from the focus of the game beig on the buttons.

+### Audio

+* The audio files used are a series of notes played on a xylophone.
+These were taken from [Freesound](www.freesound.org).

+* Initially placeholder sounds were used but after receiving feedback that they were very detrimental to the overall experience they were upgraded as a priority.

 Technologies Used